Siddznet/Assessment-for-ETH/README.md

-# Assessment-for-ETH
-This is the submission for the ETH Proof Beginner Course by Metacrafters.

 # Description
 This program is based on Solidity and allows the user to create a token and can mint and burn the values in the token from the token balance.